signalfx/signalfx-nodejs/README.md

-To use the SignalFlow library, you need a SignalFx user access token, which can be obtained from the SignalFx via the REST API(https://developers.signalfx.com/docs/session)
+To use the SignalFlow library, you need a SignalFx user access token, which can be obtained from the SignalFx via the REST API(https://developers.signalfx.com/docs/session) Note, if you are not in the `us0` realm you will need to manually set the stream URL.
+To determine if you are in a different realm, check your profile page in the SignalFx web application.

 ### SignalFlow